skr0x1c0/xpl/README.md

 ./poc_snb_name_oob_read_client
 ```

-The OOB read data will be displayed in the console output of fake SMB server
+The OOB read data will be displayed in the console output of fake SMB server.
+If all the OOB read data printed on console is zero, try running this PoC immediatly after reboot.

 The vulnerability demonstrated in this PoC is used in `xpl_kmem` project to leak to leak critical information required for exploiting the double free vulnerability triggered in poc 1.
 See `xpl_kmem/xpl_oob_reader_base.c` for more details